holaphil/amazing-maple-e08ae/src/pages/blog/function-of-design.md

       relativeUrl: true
 template: post
 ---
-> “The guts of every video on the internet are being utterly overlooked and ignored by search engines.”
+> “The guts of every video on the internet has been utterly overlooked and ignored by search engines.”

 “Don’t judge a book by its cover.” is one of many lessons we've all heard at some point in our lives.
 The lesson is that you are making a mistake  prejudging the worth or value of something simply by its outward appearance alone.